Now Available! The Complete Home Makeover Guide Tailored Specifically for Those With ADHD.

 It is important to let your child be involved in making decisions about what to keep and what to let go of.
 Be cautious about getting rid of anything significant without asking your child first.
 If you toss or donate something that your child isn’t ready to let go of, without their permission, they may resent you for it.

-5. Control clutter collecting hot spots with this trick.
+5. Control clutter-collecting hot spots with this trick.

-Is your child’s closet appropriate for their height or is there only one high shelf with a clothes rod that is out of reach?
-Older homes typically have closets that are made for adults rather than small children.
+Is your child’s closet appropriate for their height, or is there only one high shelf with a clothes rod that is out of reach?
+Older homes typically have closets made for adults rather than small children.
 Install shelves or purchase cubbies that are reachable.
 If possible, lower the clothing rod so that your children can hang up their own clothes.
 A closet system that can be adjusted as your child grows is an ideal solution.

-7. Use the right containers.
+7. Use clutter-fighting containers.

 8. Help your child take ownership and pride in their bedroom.

-Let your child help choose where they want some of their belongings to go, and which items they want to have displayed.
+Let your child help choose where they want some of their belongings to go and which items they want to have displayed.
 Allowing them to take part in how their room is organized and decorated will enable your child to take pride in having their own space.

 Kids accumulate items quickly these days, constantly bringing home art projects, toys and trinkets.
-Look around your child’s room, is every nook and cranny filled with stuff?
+Look around your child’s room.
+Is every nook and cranny filled with stuff?
 Are walls and desktops completely covered?
 Encourage your child to display only their most beloved possessions.

-10. Create Zones in your child’s bedroom.
+10. Create activity zones in your child’s bedroom.

 Designate specific areas for different activities, such as sleeping, playing, studying, and storage.
 This helps establish order and makes it easier to maintain cleanliness.

-11. Lead by Example.
+11. Lead by example.

-It is also helpful to make a “one at a time” rule; tell your child that they cannot take a new toy out until the one all over the floor is cleaned up.
+It is also helpful to make a “one at a time” rule; tell your child that they cannot take a new toy out until the one spread all over the floor is cleaned up.
 Keeping the daily cleaning up process simple for your child will help them keep things in their assigned homes and set them up for success.

 Be sure that there is a hamper and a trash can in your child’s room, so that they can easily toss laundry and trash into them.
 Leave the lids off of frequently used containers for easy access and clean up.